Icosian Reflections

 We stayed in our dorms, not knowing whether he was just outside the door.
 He probably wasn't anywhere near campus, the rumors went, but better to keep the doors locked, just to be sure.
 I lived just next door to my friends, but I didn't dare to step outside for the ten seconds it would have taken me to get from my door to theirs.

-I've written before about the moment that we raised our voices together, after the campus had begun to open up again, but I haven't said much about the terror of that day
+I've written before about the moment that we raised our voices together, after the campus had begun to open up again, but I haven't said much about the terror of that day we spent inside.

 READ MORE